On This Day In Judy Garland’s Life And Career – May 9

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

-Judy’s kids (Liza, Lorna, and Joe) can be seen sitting and watching with a rather large group of family and friends on hand to witness the session.
-Judy’s co-star in the film, Dirk Bogarde, is also seen with her.
+Judy’s kids (Liza, Lorna, and Joe) can be seen sitting and watching with a large group of family and friends on hand to witness the session.
+Also seen are Judy’s co-star in the film, Dirk Bogarde, and the film’s musical supervisor, Saul Chaplin.

 Photos provided by Kim Lundgreen.
 Thanks, Kim!